open-life-science/application-forms/OLS-application-template.md

 ***Affiliation**

 _Please provide the affiliation under which your project will be developed.
+For independent research please use - Independent.
 Comma-separated list of affiliation, if different for different authors._

 <your answer>